Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Properties: Introduction

 The theory of $J$-holomorphic maps plays prominent roles in symplectic topology, algebraic geometry, and string theory.
 The foundational work of~\cite{Gr,McSa94,RT,LT,FO} has established the theory of (closed) Gromov-Witten invariants, i.e.~counts of $J$-holomorphic maps from closed Riemann surfaces to symplectic manifolds.
 The two main obstacles to defining real Gromov-Witten invariants, i.e.~counts of $J$-holomorphic maps from symmetric Riemann surfaces commuting with the involutions on the domain and the target, are the potential non-orientability of the moduli space of real $J$-holomorphic maps and the existence of real codimension-one boundary strata.
 These obstacles are overcome in many genus~0 situations in~\cite{Wel4,Wel6,Cho,Sol,Ge2,Teh}; see \cite[Section~1.3]{RealGWsI} for some comparisons.
 In the first part of this work, we introduce the notion of \sf{real orientation} on a real symplectic $2n$-manifold $(X,\om,\phi)$ and overcome both obstacles in {\it all} genera for \sf{real-orientable} symplectic manifolds of odd ``complex" dimension~$n$.\\

 A real orientation on a real symplectic $2n$-manifold $(X,\om,\phi)$ with $n\!\not\in\!2\Z$ induces orientations on the moduli spaces of real $J$-holomorphic maps from arbitrary genus~$g$ symmetric surfaces to~$(X,\phi)$.
 Theorems~\ref{ComplexOrient_thm} and~\ref{RelSpinOrient_thm} compare these orientations with the natural complex orientations and with the orientations induced by the corresponding spin and relative spin structures whenever the latter three make sense.
 By Theorem~\ref{CompOrient_thm}, the orientations on the moduli spaces of real $J$-holomorphic maps induced by a real orientation on $(X,\om,\phi)$ are ``anti-compatible" with the node-identifying immersion~\eref{iodfn_e2} which is central to much of ``classical" Gromov-Witten theory.
-Theorems~\ref{CompOrient_thm}, \ref{ComplexOrient_thm}, and~\ref{RelSpinOrient_thm} are essential for studying the properties of real GW-invariants constructed in~\cite{RealGWsI}.
+This theorem is instrumental for any study of the structure of the real Gromov-Witten invariants that depends on a splitting property at a conjugate pair of nodes in the spirit of \cite[2.2.6]{KM} and in particular for interpreting real Gromov-Witten theory in terms of integrable systems in the spirit of~\cite{DZ}.
+A similar comparison of orientations in Lagrangian Floer theory is key to establishing the renown $A_{\i}$-relations of~\cite{FOOO}.
+Theorems~\ref{CompOrient_thm}, \ref{ComplexOrient_thm}, and~\ref{RelSpinOrient_thm} are likewise essential for studying the properties of real GW-invariants constructed in~\cite{RealGWsI}.
 For example, they play crucial roles in determining the normal bundles to the torus-fixed loci in~\cite{RealGWsIII} and the contributions from the degenerate loci in~\cite{NZ}.